charlieschwabacher/gestalt/README.md

 }
 ```

-We could define custom resolution for `fullName` and a Gravatar image url
+We could define custom resolution for the `fullName` and `profileImage` fields
-`profileImage`:
+by joining `firstName` and `lastName`, and by generating a Gravatar image url
+based on `email`.

 ```javascript
 export default {